ayshajaved/Google-Solution-Challenge-2025/Readme.md

 Here’s the 9-step roadmap to your Google Solution Challenge victory:

 1. **Step 1: Join a Google Developer Student Club**
-   - Kickstart your journey by joining a GDSC—your gateway to the challenge!
+   - Kickstart your journey by joining a GDGoC—your gateway to the challenge!
    - Includes tips on finding or starting a club and connecting with peers.

 2. **Step 2: Form a Team and Register**
-   - Build your dream team (1-4 members) and sign up for the challenge.
+   - Build your dream team (1-4 members) and sign up at [goo.gle/solutionchallenge](https://bit.ly/3DQZ8uq), for the challenge.
-   - Tips on team roles, registration, and collaboration tools.
+   - Tips on team roles, registration, and collaboration tools

 3. **Step 3: Select a UN Sustainable Development Goal**
    - Pick an SDG that inspires you—from ending poverty to fighting climate change.